Templates

 The basics: This disciplinary invite letter template formally invites an employee to attend a disciplinary hearing.
 It serves as a crucial communication tool in the disciplinary process, informing the employee of the allegations against them, the evidence, the hearing details, and their rights.
 Additionally, it outlines the possible outcomes of the hearing.

-Invite letter: This letter would be used at the beginning of the disciplinary process and depending on how the meeting goes, would be followed either by a written warning letter or a dismissal letter.
+Invite letter: This letter would be used at the beginning of the disciplinary process and, depending on how the meeting goes, would be followed either by a written warning letter or a dismissal letter.

 Content of the letter: A disciplinary letter invite confirms when the initial meeting with the individual potentially subject to disciplinary action will be held.
 This letter also includes who will be in attendance and the location of the meeting.
 It’s particularly important to clearly explain why the employer is taking disciplinary action – there should be no confusion regarding what will be discussed during the disciplinary hearing.
 Clear and consistent communication is key when embarking on a disciplinary procedure with a member of staff - ensure you are communicating in this way by using this disciplinary invite letter template.